 ECON 201.
 Selected Topics in the Development of Economic Theory.
 Critical examination of various theoretical developments from an historic standpoint.
 Topics vary each semester, but may include such issues as value and distribution theory, welfare theory, classical models of development and the development of modern micro and macro theory.
 Various general perspectives are examined in the context of the topics under investigation.
-3 units.
+Units: 3.0.

 ECON 204.
 Business Economics.
 Intensive one-semester course covering both macroeconomics and microeconomics.
 Emphasis is on economic analysis and policy.
-Designed for graduate students who have not taken ECON 001A and ECON 001B or their equivalents.
-3 units.
+Designed for graduate students who have not taken ECON 1A and ECON 1B or their equivalents.
+Units: 3.0.

 ECON 230.
 Public Finance.
 An analysis of the allocation and distribution effects of government expenditures and taxation.
-Prerequisite: ECON 200B.
-3 units.
+Pre-requisite: ECON 200B.
+Units: 3.0.

 ECON 238.
 Monetary and Fiscal Policy.
 Analyzes the policies of central bank and fiscal authorities as they relate to full employment and stability of the national economy.
-3 units.
+Prerequisite: ECON 200A.
+Units: 3.0.

 ECON 241.
 Applied Econometric Analysis.
 Applied econometric analysis with emphasis on the use of econometric techniques in actual economic research settings, and expressing economic theory in the form of econometric models, data collection, estimation, and interpretation of results.
 Students work individually or as a team on a preselected research topic by instructor.
 Students usually work on a current research topic, chosen from various fields of economics.
-Prerequisite: ECON 141.
-3 units.
+Prerequisite: ECON 141 and ECON 200M.
+Units: 3.0.

 ECON 251.
 Urban Problems, Economics and Public Policy.
 Historical development, economics and possible policy solutions of the most pressing problems facing central cities and urban areas in the U.S. are presented.
 Problems discussed include poverty, crime, urban abandonment/suburban sprawl, edge cities, deteriorating infrastructures, and fiscal stress.
-Cross-listed as PPA 251; only one may be counted for credit.
-3 units.
+Cross-listed: PPA 251; only one may be counted for credit.
+Units: 3.0.

 ECON 260.
 Industrial Organization and Performance.
 A modern analysis of industry structure, conduct, and performance.
 Emphasis is placed on the use of game theory to address firm behavior, including price and output decisions, entry and exit, horizontal mergers, technological change, and marketing issues.
 Prerequisite: Classified graduate status in Economics or instructor permission.
-3 units.
+Units: 3.0.

 ECON 265.
 Cost Benefit Analysis.
 Examination of the theories, foundations, and philosophies of economic welfare.
 Specifically, the basic techniques of cost-benefit analysis will be presented and applied to various policy issues.
-3 units.
+Units: 3.0.

 ECON 290.
 International Trade.
 Analysis of modern trade theories, their empirical relevance, and the role of multinational firms in the evolution of international trade patterns.
 Discussion focuses on theoretical and empirical evaluation of trade policy instruments.
 Various trade agreements are also discussed in the context of economic integration and globalization.
 Attention is also given to foreign direct investment as a vehicle of globalization and the challenges it poses to both multinational firms and host countries.
 Prerequisite: Classified graduate status in Economics or instructor permission.
-3 units.
+Units: 3.0.

 ECON 295.
 Economic Internship.
 Supervised work experience or research on economic topics in government, financial, business, charitable or other kinds of institutions to provide an opportunity for the student to apply principles and theories learned in the classroom to the "real world."
 Partial supervision may be supplied by persons in the institution under study.
-Graded Credit/No Credit.
-1-3 units.
+Graded: Credit / No Credit.
+Units: 1.0-3.0.

 ECON 296.
 Experimental Offerings in Economics.
 Content is determined by the needs and interests of those enrolled.
 Offered whenever a sufficient number of qualified students apply.
 Note: May be repeated for credit when a different topic is presented.
-3 units.
+Units: 3.0.